Funfunz/funfunz/docs/usage/hooks.md

 - **connector:** the Data Connector instance for the requested entity.
 - **user:** the current user information.
 Will be an empty unauthenticated user if no user is set in the GraphQL context.
 - **args:** arguments passed during the query request.
 - **query:** arguments parsed that will/was used by the connector.
-Also on the `beforeResolver` hook, this parse hasn't occured yet, so the value is `undefined.
+Also on the `beforeResolver` hook, this parse hasn't occurred yet, so the value is `undefined.
 - **results:** will contain the results from the Data Connector, only available on `afterQueryResult` and `afterResultSent`.
 - **context:** this is an object created for each request that will contain context that can be used across multiple hooks on the same request.